ptidejteam/wimp-wiki/docs/backend/back-backend.md

         } else {
             state.firstName = person.firstName;
         }

-        if (person.tracking === "OFF") {
+        // check if the professor is on mode "tracking off" if (person.tracking === "OFF") {
             state.statusColor = "grey";
             state.statusMsg = "Disconnected";
         } else {

-            // Find if the current state is defined const db_data = new JSONdb(path.resolve('./database/db.json'));
+            // Find if the current state is defined <---- const db_data = new JSONdb(path.resolve('./database/db.json'));
             let currentState = "undefined";
             if (db_data.has(e)){